Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Summary of existing methods

-However, we are not aware of methods for estimating CI borders for the generalization error based on repeated CV (see \Cref{tab:RESAMPLEmethods}) having been suggested in the literature.
-Instead, based on the reasoning of \Cref{rem:AusternTransfer}, we empirically examine the CI that results from applying the idea behind the Replace-One CV based variance estimate from \cite{austern2020asymptotics} to the repeated CV point estimate of \Cref{eq:repCVpe}.
+However, we are not aware of methods for estimating CI borders for the GE based on Repeated CV (see \Cref{tab:RESAMPLEmethods}) having been suggested in the literature (except for the \NDiettrich{} method, see \Cref{sec:dietterich}, which requires setting $K = 2$) .
+Instead, based on the reasoning of \Cref{rem:AusternTransfer}, we empirically examine the CI that results from applying the idea behind the Replace-One CV-based variance estimate from \cite{austern2020asymptotics} to the Repeated CV point estimate of \Cref{eq:repCVpe}.

-Specifically, the resulting variance estimate is again given by $\hat{\sigma}_{\ARepHeuristic}^2 = \frac{n}{4} \sum_{\il = 1}^{n/2} \big( \hat{P}_{n, \D_{1}} - \hat{P}_{n, \D_1[-\il],\D_{2}[\il]} \big)^2$, but with $\hat{P}_{n, \D_1}$ now denoting the \emph{repeated CV} estimate on $\D_1$, while $\hat{P}_{n, \D_1[-\il],\D_2[\il]}$ denotes the \emph{repeated CV} estimate on $\D_1$ that replaces the $\il$th observation of $\D_1$ with the $\il$th observation of $\D_2$.
+Specifically, the resulting variance estimate is again given by $\hat{\sigma}_{\ARepHeuristic}^2 = \frac{n}{4} \sum_{\il = 1}^{n/2} \big( \hat{P}_{n, \D_{1}} - \hat{P}_{n, \D_1[-\il],\D_{2}[\il]} \big)^2$, but with $\hat{P}_{n, \D_1}$ now denoting the \emph{Repeated CV} estimate on $\D_1$, while $\hat{P}_{n, \D_1[-\il],\D_2[\il]}$ denotes the \emph{Repeated CV} estimate on $\D_1$ that replaces the $\il$th observation of $\D_1$ with the $\il$th observation of $\D_2$.

-This yields the following CI for a repeated cross-validation approach to inference for the GE:
+This yields the following CI for a repeated CV approach to inference for the GE:

-\newcounter{BayleCounter}\addone{BayleCounter} In the method proposed by \cite{Bayle}, both point estimate and CI border-estimates are based on $K$-fold CV (or LOOCV, with $K=n$, see \Cref{tab:RESAMPLEmethods}). \\ Then, for $K$ denoting the number of folds, one point estimate and two asymptotically valid variance estimates are defined as follows: Note that in contrast to the all-pairs variance estimator $\hat{\sigma}^2_{out}$, the within-fold estimator $\hat{\sigma}^2_{in}$ is not applicable in combination with LOOCV resampling.
+\newcounter{BayleCounter}\addone{BayleCounter} In the method proposed by \cite{Bayle}, both point estimate and CI border estimates are based on $K$-fold CV (or LOOCV, with $K=n$, see \Cref{tab:RESAMPLEmethods}). \\ Then, for $K$ denoting the number of folds, one point estimate and two asymptotically valid variance estimates are defined as follows: In contrast to the all-pairs variance estimator $\hat{\sigma}^2_{out}$, the within-fold estimator $\hat{\sigma}^2_{in}$ is not applicable in combination with LOOCV resampling.